MakeSchool-Tutorials/Swift-Enums/P0-Enums-Structs-Classes/content.md

 slug: enums-in-swift
 ---

-In [part 1 of this tutorial series](https://www.makeschool.com/tutorials/learn-swift-by-example-part-1-structs/structs-in-swift) we have discussed the power of structs in Swift (if you have missed it, you should go readit.
-We have seen that they often can be used instead of classes and that they can increase the maintainablity of your code.
+In [part 1 of this tutorial series](https://www.makeschool.com/tutorials/learn-swift-by-example-part-1-structs/structs-in-swift) we have discussed the power of structs in Swift (if you have missed it, you should go read it now).
+We have seen that they often can be used instead of classes and that they can increase the maintainability of your code.
 Structs are *value types* and are copied on assignment, every receiver has its own private copy that can be safely read and modified.

 Today we are going to discuss a second very useful value type - `enum`.
 Very similar to structs, enums in Swift are a *lot* more powerful than in Objective-C.